-Historical fiction is a messy business: too much history and it’s dry; too much fiction and readers assume you don’t know your history.
-Few authors juggle fact and fiction more deftly than Hillary Mantel in Wolf Hall, but she made a mistake in her choice of copy editor.
+Historical fiction is a messy business: too much history and it’s dry, but too much fiction and readers assume you don’t know your history.
+Few authors juggle fact and fiction more deftly than Hilary Mantel in Wolf Hall, but she made a mistake in her choice of copy editor.
 Whether or not a reader can overlook this flaw is determined by how interested they are in the story.
 Much has been written about Henry VIII and his many wives, but Mantel takes one of Henry’s advisers (Thomas Cromwell) as the book’s center and keeps Henry largely offstage.
 By doing so, she spares herself the difficulty of writing him and the book feels more authentic for it.
 If there is information that Cromwell is not privy to, the reader isn’t either.
 Any prior historical knowledge goes a long way.

 Wolf Hall begins by establishing Cromwell’s humble origins, but quickly moves to his close relationship with Cardinal Wolsey (one of the king’s advisers) just as he is falling out of favor.
 When Cromwell rises to his own place at the King’s side, he advocates for the English Reformation.
-This break from the Catholic church allows Henry to divorce his first wife, Catherine of Aragon, and marry Anne Boleyn.
+This break from the Catholic Church allows Henry to divorce his first wife, Catherine of Aragon, and marry Anne Boleyn.
 As Cromwell speaks for the Reformation, his most notable opponent is Thomas More, who argues for the continued supremacy of the Pope.

 To say that history has taken a kinder view of More than Cromwell is an understatement.
 Depending on how you learned your history, Mantel’s sympathetic portrayal of Cromwell is a turnabout from the grasping, villainous image many have of him.
 In Wolf Hall, he is absolutely loyal to Henry, resourceful, and witty.
 (Of course, it is this same resourceful cleverness that has caused many to see him as a villain.)